gitlabhq/omnibus-gitlab/doc/settings/logs.md

 ## Runit logs

-The Runit-managed services in omnibus-gitlab generate log data using [svlogd][svlogd].
-See the [svlogd documentation][svlogd] for more information about the files it generates.
+The [Runit-managed](../architecture/README.md#runit) services in omnibus-gitlab generate log data using svlogd.
+See the [svlogd documentation](http://smarden.org/runit/svlogd.8.html) for more information about the files it generates.

 You can modify svlogd settings via `/etc/gitlab/gitlab.rb` with the following settings: